Interfering Josephson diode effect in Ta2Pd3Te5 asymmetric edge interferometer

 \textbf{Acknowledgments}

 We thank Jin-Guang Cheng for deep discussions.
-This work was supported by the National Natural Science Foundation of China (Grant Nos.
-92065203, 12174430, U2032204, 11974395 and 12188101), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB33000000 and XDB33030000), the Beijing Nova Program (Grant No. Z211100002121144), the Synergetic Extreme Condition User Facility (SECUF), the Informatization Plan of Chinese Academy of Sciences (CAS-WX2021SF-0102), the Financial Support from Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302500), the China Postdoctoral Science Foundation (Grant No. 2021M703462 and 2021TQ0356) and the Center for Materials Genome.
+This work was supported by the Beijing Natural Science Foundation (Grant No. JQ23022), the National Natural Science Foundation of China (Grant Nos.
+92065203, 12174430, U2032204, 11974395, 12188101, U22A6005 and 12404154), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB33000000 and XDB33030000), the Beijing Nova Program (Grant No. Z211100002121144), the Synergetic Extreme Condition User Facility (SECUF), the Informatization Plan of Chinese Academy of Sciences (CAS-WX2021SF-0102), the Ministry of Science and Technology of China (Grants No. 2022YFA1403800), the Financial Support from Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302500), the China Postdoctoral Science Foundation (Grant No. 2021M703462 and 2021TQ0356) and the Center for Materials Genome.
 A portion of this work was carried out at the Synergetic Extreme Condition User Facility (SECUF).

 \textbf{Author contributions}

 J. S. and Y.P.L. conceived and designed the experiment.
 Y.P.L. and Y.H. fabricated devices with the help of A.Q.W., X.C.G., X.F.S. and Z.K.S..
 Y.P.L. and Y.H. performed the transport measurements, supervised by Z.W.D., Z.Z.L., T.Q., G.T.L, F.M.Q., Z.A.X., L.L. and J. S..
 D.Y.Y. and Y.G.S. synthesized bulk Ta$_{2}$Pd$_{3}$Te$_{5}$ crystals.
 H.H.S. and Z.J.W. calculated the band structure.
 J.K. and J.P.H. provided some supports on theoretical modeling.
 Y.P.L. and J.S. wrote the manuscript, and all authors contributed to the discussion of results and improvement of the manuscript.